College of Arts & Sciences

-The college draws on the rich and varied resources that this distinguished university has to offer — a creative and internationally recognized faculty, a diverse and able student body, a superior library, and excellent opportunities for advanced study.
+The college draws on the rich and varied resources that this distinguished university has to offer: a creative and internationally recognized faculty, a diverse and able student body, a superior library, and excellent opportunities for advanced study and mentored research.
 As the center of intellectual life on the campus, the College of Arts & Sciences benefits from and contributes to the studies of architecture, art, business, engineering, law, medicine and social work.

-The College of Arts & Sciences is bound by the charter of the university and is ultimately responsible to the University Board of Trustees, which delegates to the chancellor the administration of the university.
-In turn, the chancellor delegates to the deans and faculty of the College of Arts & Sciences responsibility for its internal governance.
+The College of Arts & Sciences is bound by the charter of the university and ultimately responsible to the University Board of Trustees, which delegates to the chancellor the administration of the university.
+In turn, the chancellor delegates to the deans and faculty of the College of Arts & Sciences the responsibility for the college's internal governance.

 Because the college is continually reassessing its objectives and policies, faculty and students alike may take the initiative in proposing changes in curriculum and policies.
-New programs or proposed modifications are reviewed by committees whose members represent the diverse points of view of the academic community.
+New programs or proposed modifications are reviewed by committees with members who represent the diverse points of view of the academic community.

-The College of Arts & Sciences fosters in its students the quintessential qualities of a liberal arts education: a heightened spirit of inquiry, an ability to organize and synthesize information, skills in written and oral expression, and a familiarity with the ways in which thoughtful men and women discover those commitments and values that make life worthwhile.
-By incorporating the college's manifold intellectual resources — people, libraries, laboratories, studios — Arts & Sciences students "learn how to learn," developing both the flexibility and the habits of thought necessary to the ever-evolving worlds of work and global citizenship.
+The College of Arts & Sciences fosters in its students the quintessential qualities of a liberal arts education: a heightened spirit of inquiry, an ability to organize and synthesize information, skills in written and oral expression, and a familiarity with the ways in which thoughtful people discover those commitments and values that make life worthwhile.
+By incorporating the college's manifold intellectual resources — people, libraries, laboratories and studios — Arts & Sciences students "learn how to learn," developing both the flexibility and the habits of thought necessary to the ever-evolving worlds of work and global citizenship.

 The college's academic program has two principal objectives.
 First, it provides students with an understanding of the range of human knowledge and attainment by developing an appreciation of the characteristic problems, achievements and limitations of the various fields of human endeavor.
 The curriculum works to ensure this understanding by requiring a minimum amount of study (9 units/three courses) in each of three broad areas of study — the Humanities; Natural Sciences & Mathematics; and Social & Behavioral Sciences — and three to four courses (9-12 units) in a fourth area, Language & Cultural Diversity.
 Collectively, these area requirements make up approximately one-third of the units needed to graduate.

 Second, the college's academic program gives students the opportunity to study a subject or area in a sustained, intensive way.
-After a period of initial investigation (typically two to three semesters) during which students explore the richness inherent in the various fields of study, a student declares an area of concentration, the major.
-The college offers more than 30 traditional subject majors, such as chemistry, English and music, and more than 20 interdisciplinary majors, such as American culture studies; international and area studies; and women, gender, and sexuality studies.
+After a period of initial investigation (typically two to three semesters) during which students explore the richness inherent in the various fields of study, a student declares an area of concentration: the major.
+The college offers more than 30 traditional subject majors — such as chemistry, English and music — and more than 20 interdisciplinary majors — such as American culture studies; global studies; and women, gender, and sexuality studies.
 Students also may develop an individualized special major.

-The degree requirements and policies in the 2016-17 Bulletin apply to students entering Washington University during the 2016-17 academic year.
-To view catalogs from prior years, choose Prior Bulletins from the navigation menu.
+The degree requirements and policies in the 2022-23 Bulletin apply to students entering Washington University during the 2022-23 academic year.
+To consult catalogs from prior years, refer to our Prior Bulletins.

 To assist students with their undergraduate planning, the college provides a closely coordinated academic advising program.
-Matriculating students have a specially selected four-year academic adviser with whom they will meet regularly during the first year to help with the transition into the university and to help select courses for the fall and spring semesters.
-After the first year, students meet each semester with their four-year academic advisers prior to registration to discuss interests, goals and academic course work.
-Students are encouraged to consult with their four-year academic advisers any time they need assistance throughout the school year.
+Matriculating students have a specially selected four-year academic advisor with whom they will meet regularly during the first year to help with the transition into the university and to help select courses for the fall and spring semesters.
+After the first year, students meet each semester with their four-year academic advisors prior to registration to discuss interests, goals and academic course work.
+Students are encouraged to consult with their four-year academic advisors any time they need assistance throughout the school year.

-Upon declaring a major, students are also assigned a major adviser in the department of their principal area of study.
-The extent of the adviser's assistance depends on a student's individual needs and wishes.
-Consultation with a major adviser, in addition to the four-year academic adviser, is required each time a student prepares to register for courses.
+Upon declaring a major, students are also assigned a major advisor in the department of their principal area of study.
+The extent of the advisor's assistance depends on a student's individual needs and wishes.
+Consultation with a major advisor, in addition to the four-year academic advisor, is required each time a student prepares to register for courses.

 Students with problems or questions related to academic issues are invited to visit the College Office at any time.
 One of the deans is available every day on a walk-in basis to answer questions or to provide references to an appropriate source of help.
 Important among these sources are individual faculty members with particular specialties who may be able to answer the student's questions.
-In addition, the Writing Center, Career Center, Student Health Services, and Cornerstone: The Learning Center provide a wide range of services, including individual and group instruction, interest tests and advice, individual sessions with trained counselors about educational and personal problems, and the improvement of learning skills.
+In addition, the Writing Center, the Career Center, Habif Health and Wellness Center, and the Learning Center provide a wide range of services, including individual and group instruction, interest tests and advice, individual sessions with trained counselors about educational and personal challenges, and information about the improvement of learning skills.